SRam-Kumar1214/SR-ECOMMERCE-SALES-REPORT/README.md

 # SR-ECOMMERCE-SALES-REPORT
-POWER BI DASHBOARD FOR SALES:
+POWER BI DASHBOARD FOR SALES:<br>
-Objectives:
+Objectives:<br>
-To provide real-time insights into key performance metrics and trends enabling the management to analyze the sales effectively.
+To provide real-time insights into key performance metrics and trends enabling the management to analyze the sales effectively.<br>